axoflow/axosyslog-core-docs/content/docs/chapter-parsers/cisco-parser/_index.md

 ```

 {{% alert title="Note" color="info" %}}
 Not every Cisco log message conforms to this format.
-If you find a message that the `cisco-parser()` cannot properly parse, [contact Support](https://www.syslog-ng.com/support/), so we can improve the parser.
+If you find a message that the `cisco-parser()` cannot properly parse, {{< param "product.contact" >}}, so we can improve the parser.
 {{% /alert %}}

 The {{% param "product.abbrev" %}} application normalizes the parsed log messages into the following format: